Welcome to the Site!

 *Some pages are only accessible if you become a member, and if you would like to be added to the links, email me your site and I will contact you.
 Some pictures were appropriated from the internet.
 We do not always know the source.
 If you believe any content on this site is yours use the 'Contact Us' tab or email us at [email protected] to receive credit for it on the site or have it removed.

 Please remember that the information contained on this site is simply what has worked for us.
 It is based off a blend of opinion, experience, and facts.
 It is your responsibility to find out as much as you possibly can BEFORE you decide to adopt a fox, from a plethora of websites, and compare what you think is best for your individual situation.
-Don't substitute facts or opinions for common sense; if you animal seems ill, consult a vet over the internet.
+Don't substitute facts or opinions for common sense; if you animal seems ill, consult a vet instead of getting advice over the internet.
 They are professionals who are trained for your animal.
 We are not responsible for any misinterpretation of information on this website.